site.btaApril 1, 1972: House of Humour and Satire Established in Gabrovo

 On April 1, 1976, a small planet with the number 2206 was named after Gabrovo in honour of the folk humour that made the town famous around the world.

-The typical Gabrovo humour portrays the local residents as absurdly stingy.
-Here's some Gabrovo anecdotes selected by Furtounov and Gabrovo journalist Peter Prodanov and published by Sofia Press in 1978:
+Typical Gabrovo humour portrays local residents as absurdly stingy.
+Here are some Gabrovo anecdotes selected by Furtounov and Gabrovo journalist Peter Prodanov and published by Sofia Press in 1978:

 Among Gabrovonians: